 Improper Dental Procedures

-Mistakes during common procedures like root canals, extractions, or implants can lead to nerve damage, infections, or permanent injuries.
+Mistakes during standard procedures, such as root canals, extractions, or implants, can lead to nerve damage, infections, or permanent injuries.
 For instance, an improper tooth extraction could damage adjacent teeth or cause excessive bleeding.

 Anesthesia Errors

-Dentists administering local or general anesthesia must ensure correct dosages and monitor the patient closely.
+Dentists administering local or general anesthesia must ensure accurate dosages and closely monitor the patient.
 Errors can result in severe reactions, brain damage, or even fatalities.

 Infections from Unsanitary Practices